AI strategy and leadership

 What this means if you cannot access the programme

-The access gap is structural, not temporary
+The access gap isn't temporary

 Some of those competitors are your competitors.